AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Range
 ### Description
-Range outputs the span/difference between the high and the low in ticks for each bar.
-Range is always larger than or equal to 0.
+Range delivers the span/difference between the high and low in ticks for each bar.
+The range is always greater than or equal to 0.

 ### Usage
 ```cs